roam-qgis/Roam/docs/README.txt

         D896C1C0-9E4B-11E1-AB3F-002564CC69E0_Drawing.jpg

-- Temp images that are saved before commit have the following convention and are saved in the user temp directory:
+  Temp images that are saved before commit have the following convention and are saved in the user temp directory:

         drawingFor_{fieldname}.jpg

-  *drawingFor\_* is replaced with *{id}* when the record is commited into the layer The image is then moved into the images folder.
+  *drawingFor\_* is replaced with *{id}* when the record is commited into the layer.
+  The image is then moved into the images folder.

 - Projects are stored in the projects\\ directory.
 The name of the .qgs file will